 Post-Treatment Monitoring for Bladder Cancer Patients

-If you're close to someone with bladder cancer, it's important to consider their unique testing needs following treatment.
+If you're close to someone with, or recovering from, bladder cancer, it's important to consider their testings needs following treatment.
 Bladder cancer has a high recurrence rate, so it's crucial to identify and act on any anomalies as early as possible.